GCSE equivalency tests for BCU Health, Education and Social Work

 - Complete the form below and submit it to us

 - When we receive your completed form, we will send you a link to pay for the course

 - Once you have paid, send your payment confirmation and photo ID e.g. pdf or jpeg image of driving licence or passport to GCSE.Equivalency@bcu.ac.uk

 - On receipt of this, we will send you the link to the online course platform

 If you have any questions about the test or process, please see the FAQs below.

-The equivalency test is currently ONLY available to January-start Nursing and will be open to all Health, Education, Social Work and Life Sciences (HELS) courses EXCEPT those listed below in March 2021.
-If you're an offer holder with Birmingham City University and your course sits outside of the HELS remit please visit the page for other internal candidates which also opens up in March 2021.
+This information is for students applying to all Health, Education, Social Work and Life Sciences (HELS) courses EXCEPT those listed below.
+If you're an offer holder with Birmingham City University and your course sits outside of the HELS remit please visit the page for other internal candidates.

 - Speech and Language Therapy (BSc, MSc and with Foundation Year)

 - Biomedical Engineering (BEng, MSci, MEng and with Foundation Year)